nmshd/documentation/_docs_explore/42-transport-layer.md

 - filename: Filename of the original file (used for storing the file on local systems)
 - filesize: Plaintext size of the original file's payload
 - createdAt: ISO String when the file has been created
-- createdBy: Address of the identity which created the file
+- createdBy: Address of the Identity which created the file
 - createdByDevice: Device id of the device which created the file
 - expiresAt: ISO String when the file expires
 - mimetype: Mimetype of the file's payload
-- isOwn: Whether or not the file was uploaded by the current identity
+- isOwn: Whether or not the file was uploaded by the current Identity
 - deletedAt: ISO String when the file has been deleted
-- deletedBy: Address of the identity which deleted the file
+- deletedBy: Address of the Identity which deleted the file
 - deletedByDevice: Device id of the device which deleted the file

 ### File Reference